tsviz/actions-runner-telemetry/README.md

 ## Quick Start

-Add one step to any workflow:
+Add one step to start and one to stop.
+Mark major work sections for detailed breakdown:

 ```yaml
 jobs: